![]() |

 "While the Baroque rules of Chess could only have been created by humans, the rules of Go are so elegant, organic, and rigorously logical that if intelligent life forms exist elsewhere in the universe, they almost certainly play Go."

 Particle physics is starved for data.
-The Large Hadron Collider discovered all particles it's capable of discovering and now we need a bigger collider.
-The options are a linear electron collider and a ring proton collider.
+It needs a bigger collider.
+The options are a ring or linear collider.

-In a proton ring collider, a set of protons circles clockwise and another set circles counterclockwise, and they're arranged to collide.
+In a proton ring collider, a set of protons circles clockwise and another set circles counterclockwise, and they're arranged to collide head-on.

-In a linear electron collider, electrons start at one end and positrons start at the other end, and both are accelerated toward the center and arranged to collide.
+In a linear electron collider, electrons start at one end and positrons start at the other end, and both are accelerated toward the center and arranged to collide head-on.

 Linear and ring colliders have contrasting strengths and weaknesses.